Types of Safety &

-About safety training courses.
+About safety & security training courses.

 Four- and five-day HET courses are regarded as the most comprehensive form of safety training, so the Trust helps to make this training affordable to freelancers through our Training Fund.
 There are also a number of other types of safety training courses available that can be useful to freelancers, listed below.

 Alongside the more extensive five-day courses, many HET providers offer shorter alternatives.
 These can be useful to freelancers as an introduction or as a refresher to previous training.
 Content in these courses varies from provider to provider, but they generally cover similar themes to the five-day course, just in less detail and with less of an emphasis on practical elements.